w3c/window-management/additional_explorations.md

 * Query or change an existing window's state
   * Support [window.minimize()](https://developer.mozilla.org/en-US/docs/Web/API/Window/minimize)
     and add similar methods to get/set individual window states
-  * Add new methods to support getting or setting the window state value
+  * Add new methods to get or set the self/child/opener window state value
+  * Support additional window.focus() scenarios (self, opener, etc.)
   * Support explicit z-ordering, such as an `"alwaysOnTop"` window state
     * This is sensitive, and may require additional permissions/controls
 * Observe window state changes with a `onwindowstate` event (see goal below too)